Dangerous Corner: Act III

 As the group continues to angrily blame Charles for causing Martin's suicide, Olwen finally offers that Martin's death was not a suicide.
-Rather, she accidentally shot Martin while struggling with him; in a drug-fueled rage, he had lunged at her with a gun and tried to rape her.
-Afterward, she had driven to Charles's cottage for help, but left immediately after realizing that Betty was spending the night there.
-This leaves Robert crestfallen, as he had been in love with the highly idealized view he'd had of Betty.
-Charles's on-going affair with Betty had been the reason he'd become cash-strapped and stolen the money.
+Rather, she accidentally shot Martin while struggling with him; in a drug-fuelled rage, he lunged at her with a gun and tried to rape her.
+Afterwards, she drove to Charles's cottage for help but left immediately after realizing that Betty was spending the night there.
+This leaves Robert crestfallen, as he had been in love with the highly idealized view he had had of Betty.
+Charles's ongoing affair with Betty had been the reason he had become cash-strapped and stolen the money.
 After a great deal of bitter discussion, all the guests but Olwen leave, totally alienated from one another.

 The firm is certain to collapse.
-Robert realizes that his happiness had been entirely built upon illusions and that as such, he'd been foolish to insist upon pursuing the complete truth of the situation.
-His illusions, and with them his happiness, are now destroyed beyond all hope for repair.
+Robert realizes that his happiness had been entirely built upon illusions and that as such, he had been foolish to insist upon pursuing the complete truth of the situation.
+His illusions, and with them his happiness, are now destroyed beyond all hope of repair.
 In despair, he goes into his room and Freda suddenly remembers that he keeps a revolver there.
 As she tears out after him, the lights fade, and we hear a shot and a scream.

 When the lights are turned back on, we find ourselves at the beginning of Act I. The opening scene is repeated in a shortened version.
-As before, Olwen recognizes the cigarette box, but this time, before Freda can object to that recognition, Gordon interrupts upon finding the dance music he was searching for on the radio.
+As before, Olwen recognizes the cigarette box, but this time, before Freda can object to that recognition, Gordon interrupts upon finding the dance music that he was searching for on the radio.
 He calls everyone to listen, diverting the conversation before it leads into any of the particulars of Martin's death.
 With all of the secrets remaining unrevealed, a happy after-dinner party commences for all.